LL.M. Course in International and European Law

 • European Civil Procedure (obligatory)

-• Advanced European Civil Procedure (obligatory)
+• Advanced European Civil Procedure (obligatory mini-dissertation)

 • European Human Rights Law (obligatory)